IronMooseDevelopment/awesome-cheap-tiers/PITCHME.md

 Note:

-- CEO of Iron Moose
+- CEO & Founder of Iron Moose
 - Developer for over 11 years, professionally for 6
 - C#, NLP, Bots, Automation, Active member of open source
 - We run our company on less than $25 / month and have a product
+- Gonna talk about the challenges we faced and lessons we learned when trying to build an always-up product (scale + maintainability)

 ---?color=linear-gradient(to top, #f3ab40, #f0d57d)